Polynomial bounds for surfaces in cusped 3-manifolds: Meridianal compressions

 Note meridianal compression adds two boundary components to the surface.
 Thus to bound the number of added boundary components obtained by a maximal sequence of meridianal compressions, we must bound the number of such compressions.

-If $Z'$ is a closed orientable surface with negative Euler characteristic, then it contains at most $3g-3$ disjoint nonparallel curves; these cut $Z'$ into pairs of pants.
-More generally, if $Z'$ is orientable with genus $g$ and $b$ boundary components, then it contains $3g-3+b$ disjoint nonparallel curves that are not parallel to boundary components.
-The total number of boundary components after removing the interior of a regular neighborhood of each of these curves is $6g-6 +2b \leq -3(2-2g-b)=-3\chi(Z')<-4\chi(Z')+2$.
+If $Z'$ is a closed orientable surface with negative Euler characteristic, it contains at most $3g-3$ disjoint nonparallel curves; these cut $Z'$ into pairs of pants.
+More generally, if $Z'$ is orientable with genus $g$ and $b$ boundary components, it contains $3g-3+b$ disjoint nonparallel curves that are not parallel to boundary components.
+The number of boundary components after removing a regular neighborhood of each of these curves is $6g-6 +2b \leq -3(2-2g-b)=-3\chi(Z')<-4\chi(Z')+2$.
 This is an upper bound for the number of boundary components produced by meridianal compression in this case.

-If $Z'$ is a nonorientable surface with $b$ boundary components, then it can be cut along $g$ disjoint nonparallel two-sided curves to cut it into planar surfaces and M\"obius bands.
-An additional $g+b-3$ curves cut the planar surfaces into pairs of pants.
-This gives $2g-3+b$ disjoint nonparallel two-sided curves.
+If $Z'$ is a nonorientable surface with $b$ boundary components, it can be cut into planar surfaces and M\"obius bands along $g$ disjoint nonparallel two-sided curves.
+An additional $g+b-3$ curves cut the planar surfaces into pairs of pants, giving $2g-3+b$ disjoint nonparallel two-sided curves.
 The total number of boundary curves after removing regular neighborhoods of these curves is at most $4g-6+2b < 4g+4b - 8 + 2 = -4\chi(Z)+2$. \end{proof}

 We also include one result from~\cite{Paper1} that allows us to rule out meridianal compressions for many surfaces with boundary on a link.

 \begin{lemma} \cite[Proposition~7.1~(1)]{Paper1} There is no meridianal compression of $Z$ to a component $L_i$ of $\bdy N(L)$ for which $\bdy Z \cap L_i$ is nonempty and non-meridianal. \end{lemma}